Dars2307/AcronIQWeb/AcronIQ Research Mode (StandOut).md

 > **Clear decisions.
 Faster than anyone else.
 With higher confidence.**

-TrueNorth, Signals, NexusOne, etc. are **instruments in your intelligence workflow**, not “products you sell.”
+Veritus, Signals, BusinessHub, etc. are **instruments in your intelligence workflow**, not “products you sell.”

 This is what separates you from *every* AI startup and *every* consultancy.